 1. You are consuming too many calories

-In a sense, weight loss is simple: you need to consume less energy than what your body requires.
+In a sense, weight loss is simple: consume less energy than your body requires.
 However, it is also more complicated.
 Some foods require more energy to digest.
-Furthermore, it is quite easy to underestimate how much you eat.
-For example, if you tend to snack a lot or taste food as you cook.
-And on the keto diet, all these delicious fats don’t take that much space in your stomach but they contain a lot of calories.
+Furthermore, it is pretty easy to underestimate how much you eat.
+For example, if you tend to snack or taste food as you cook.
+And on the keto diet, all these delicious fats don’t take up that much space in your stomach, but they contain many calories.

 Calories Vs. Calories

 All calories are not created equal.
 Some calories make you want to eat more.
 Some calories make you feel full.
 Some calories will help your body burn more energy.

 Processed foods are created to be highly palatable, so you will want to keep eating them.
 This way, you will buy more and more.
 That keeps these food product manufacturers in business.

 On the other hand, foods like fruits and vegetables tend to keep you satisfied longer.
 They contain more fiber, filling your stomach and taking longer to pass through your intestinal tract.
 They help regulate your blood sugar (which the keto diet can help you achieve, too) and reduce your appetite.